 Who they are: “We produce unique leather shoes, made using the highest quality materials.
 Our shoes are produced in limited quantities.
 We cater to the individuals with unique tastes, pushing the limits of our design, and creating footwear that is fashionable, comfortable, yet affordably priced for the modern gentlemen.
 We believe in delivering shoes that is worth more than you pay for, by paying attention to quality details, whilst leveraging on a cost effective business model.”

-My opinion: I think Scofield shoes provides tremendous bang for buck.
-While their selection is a tad limited, their catalog of loafers, brogues, boots and leather sneakers is certainly intriguing.
+My opinion: I think Scofield is perfect for those looking for smart casual footwear, such as minimalist sneakers, loafers, brogues and boots – all of their offerings are great bang for buck.
 I can tell that there’s an emphasis on materials here – most of their shoes uses full-grain leather, with lamb lining for enhanced comfort.
 They do everything from minimalist white sneakers, to detailed brogues, all at a very affordable price point.
-My personal favourite would be the Scofield Sunday loafer – it looks like a work of art!
-For more information on the brand and their shoes, do read my recent review of their Minimalist sneakers, here.
+My personal favourite would be the Scofield Penny loafer – it looks stunning, and is also very comfortable to walk in.
+For more information on the brand and their shoes, do read my recent review of their Minimalist sneakers and the Penny loafers, here.